Pheno-x/RISC-V-Edge-AI-with-VSDSquadron-Pro/README.md

 ---

+## Note
+All the code in this repository was developed as part of a workshop.
+I currently do not have access to the required hardware board, so the programs have not been tested on the actual hardware.
+However, each project has been built successfully with **zero errors and zero warnings** in the development environment.

+---

 ##  Objectives
 - Train and quantize a neural network for **MNIST digit recognition**.
 - Optimize the model to fit **memory-constrained environments** (≤16 KB).